HEALTH AND SAFETY

 (b) All applicable state tobacco taxes have been paid, as required by the cigarette and tobacco products tax act, chapter 25, title 63, Idaho Code, for the tobacco to be used in the operator’s cigarette rolling machine;

-(c) The operator has obtained, and has a current permit issued, pursuant to section 39-5704, Idaho Code, of the Idaho prevention of minors’ access to tobacco act;
+(c) The operator has obtained, and has a current permit issued, pursuant to section 39-5704, Idaho Code;

 (d) All cigarette tubes used in the operator’s cigarette rolling machine shall be constructed of paper of a type determined by the attorney general, pursuant to regulations to be promulgated by the attorney general, to reduce the likely ignition propensity of cigarettes to be made with such tubes;